Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Added 2 new lategame unloading buffers, efficient, small and cheap
 - General improvements to station buffer naming/descriptions
-- Removed Station Construction Books - I'm constantly forgetting to bring them up to date with the main station books, and those main books became so customizable by now, that I don't feel like they're needed for anything anymore
+- Removed Statiom Construction Books - I'm constantly forgetting to bring them up to date with the main station books, and those main books became so customizable by now, that I don't feel like they're needed for anything anymore
 - Book names now use bold font for better aesthetics

+######  <span style="color:white">20:00 UTC 04.04.2022</color>
+(Compatible with older versions)
+- Fixed a deadlock case in the 'Entry/Exit' blueprints (not entire books, just the blueprints with 'Entry/Exit' in the name have been altered slightly)

 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>